cpldcpu/SimPad/Toolchain/examples/WS2812_blinky/readme.md

 # Example using the PDK_WS2812 support for RGB LEDs.

-A small bitbanging routines to support writing to WS2812 and similar RGB-LEDS with integrated controller.
+A small bitbanging routine to support writing to WS2812 and similar RGB-LEDS with integrated controller.
 Only 4 MHz and 8 MHz CPU clock is allowed.

 The following calls are supported: